 Features of DNS Security Solutions

-All providers: Cisco Umbrella, DNS Sense, DNSFilter, Zscaler, and NextDNS, offer essential features such as real-time DNS filtering, customizable blacklist/whitelist controls, category-based website blocking, and a centralized admin dashboard for monitoring and policy management.
+All five providers, Cisco Umbrella, DNS Sense, DNSFilter, Zscaler, and NextDNS, offer the basics: real-time DNS filtering, customizable blacklist/whitelist controls, category-based blocking, and a centralized dashboard for monitoring and policy management.

 Cisco Umbrella